LBrunswic/SplitNorm/README.md

 - [ ] reimplement based Dense/CNN layers with command kwarg

+## Tests
+### Basic tests
+- [x] test script of convolutional kernel training (simple example)
+- [ ] test script of convolutional kernel training (involved example)
+- [ ] test script of HigherConvKernels with visualization of secondary normalization

+### Reference architectures
+- [ ] Choice of a reference small architecture MNIST/CIFAR capable
+- [ ] Choice of a reference architecture for

+### Description of test of influence of relative dimension of Channel space / distribution dimension
+- [ ] Elementary script
+- [ ] thorough tests
+### Toward Publication tests
+- [ ] Description of families of architecures to be tested and choices of hyperparameters
+- [ ] Industrial test scripts

 ## Implementation of Flows

 ### Flow Constructors
 Elementary NF are obtained by composing simple operations.
 Lifted normalization via convolutional flows generalizes this to a channel space distributional parameterization.